Simulation-Software-Engineering/Lecture-Material/03_building_and_packaging/spack_demo.md

   This command tries to find preinstalled software packages which are also in Spack's package database.
 This way we do not have to recompile everything from scratch.

-  **Note** `spack external find` is an experimental feature and might fail.
-System packages [can be defined manually](https://spack.readthedocs.io/en/latest/getting_started.html#system-packages).

-    - Found packages (including version, configuration etc.) are stored in `~/.spack/packages.yaml`.
-There one can add further packages manually. **Note**: Maybe show content of this file.
+  Found packages (including version, configuration etc.) are stored in `~/.spack/packages.yaml`.
+There one can add further packages manually.
+Look at contents of this file.

-- Concretize a spec to trigger bootstrap process (optional)
+- Concretize a spec to trigger bootstrap process

   ```bash
   spack spec zlib
   ```

   This will try to concretize the package and its dependencies. `clingo`, Spack's concretizer, is needed for this.
-If one calls this command the very first time, a bootstrapping process is triggered that installs `clingo`.
+Running `spack spec` for the first time triggers a bootstrapping process that installs `clingo`.

 ## 2. Package Installation/Management with Spack